007 MAGAZINE - The World's Foremost James Bond Resource!

 Thunderball premiere London Pavilion/Supper-dance at the Royal Garden Hotel

 Although Thunderball is technically captioned with a 1965 release date it would not actually have been seen by the majority of its audience until early 1966.
-After its double premiere at the London Pavilion and Rialto cinemas on December 29, 1965, Thunderball then went on general release in London and across the country on Sunday January 2, 1966.
-In a similar release pattern to that of its predecessor, Thunderball also opened at the nine ‘Premiere Showcase Theatres’ across London with sell-out midnight matinees on Saturday January 1, 1966 - with the ODEONs at Bromley and Streatham playing the film to standing customers.
+After its double premiere at the London Pavilion and Rialto cinemas on Thursday December 29, 1965 Thunderball then opened at the nine ‘Premiere Showcase Theatres’ across London with sell-out midnight matinees on Saturday January 1, 1966 - with the ODEON Bromley and Streatham playing the film to standing customers.
 The nine ‘Premiere Showcase Theatres’ alone took a staggering £9,100 on Sunday January 2, 1966.
 Thunderball grossed a mammoth £8,120 at the London Pavilion in the first four days, and £3,724 at the Rialto in the same period.
+Thunderball marked the last time the ‘Premiere Showcase’ distribution model was used in London after a few high-profile films had adopted the release pattern in 1965.

 Thunderball Box-Office